lblod/frontend-embeddable-notule-editor/docs/widgets/sidebar.md

 # Configuring the editor sidebar

-> [!WARNING]
-> This document is a work in progress.
-> The features described in this document are not (yet) public API.

 The editor toolbar can be configured through a simple API which allows you to easily enable/disable sidebar widgets.
 Two types of sidebar widgets may be configured: